Skip to content

 await interaction.response.send_message(message)

-await interaction.response.edit_original_response("This is an edited message.")
+await interaction.edit_original_response("This is an edited message.")

 Edited Message